Specialist Antique Buyers · London & Essex

 Frequently Asked Questions

 An Albert chain is a type of watch chain named after Prince Albert, consort to Queen Victoria.
 It typically features a T-bar that secures to a waistcoat buttonhole, with the chain looping into a pocket to hold a pocket watch.
-Albert chains come in several styles including single Albert (one chain), double Albert (two chains), and half Albert (shorter length).
-They were popular during the Victorian and Edwardian eras and were made in various metals including gold, silver, and rolled gold.
+Albert chains come in several styles — single Albert (one chain), double Albert (two chains), and half Albert (shorter length).
+They were popular during the Victorian and Edwardian eras and were made in gold, silver, and rolled gold.

-Yes, we purchase rolled gold and gold-filled Albert chains.
-While these have less precious metal content than solid gold, quality Victorian and Edwardian rolled gold chains can still have collectible value.
-We assess each piece individually based on condition, maker, and style.
+Yes.
+While rolled gold and gold-filled chains contain less precious metal than solid gold, quality Victorian and Edwardian examples can carry significant collectible value.
+We assess each piece individually on condition, maker, and style.

-Yes, we buy broken Albert chains.
+Yes.
 Gold and silver chains retain value based on their metal content regardless of condition.
-However, intact chains in good condition typically command higher prices due to their collectible appeal.
+Intact chains in good condition naturally command more, but we do not turn away broken pieces.

-If you decline our offer, we return your item safely at no cost to you.
-There's no obligation to sell, and you won't be charged for the valuation or return shipping.
+We return your chain fully insured at no cost to you.
+There is no obligation to sell, and you will not be charged for the valuation or return shipping.